daniperez/gradle-multiple-artifacts/README.md

 gradle-multiple-artifacts
 =========================

-Example of code using gradle for multiple artifacts
+Example of code using gradle for delivering multiple artifacts